simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 > "Pong is one of the earliest arcade video games; it is a tennis sports game featuring simple two-dimensional graphics." - Wikipedia

-<p class="big-letter">Have you ever dreamed of building a game in JavaScript?
+<p>Have you ever dreamed of building a game in JavaScript?
 I did, and I also managed to make my first one.
 Of course I also wrote some tips and gotchas to help you complete this nice challenge.</p>

 ## How to make Pong in HTML5 canvas